 The second most common reason (19%) to go with a certain lender was due to an existing relationship with the lender or a specific loan officer at the company.

 This could be due to a previous mortgage deal or perhaps simply turning to your bank or credit union that you already do business with.
-It makes sense, but again is the easy route.
+It makes sense, and again is the easy route.

 The third most common driver (17%) was a referral from a family member or a friend.
 So really a whopping 70% of purchase mortgage business is referral-based.

 And you wondered why all these real estate and mortgage synergies have been happening left and right.

-The next biggest influencer was positive online reviews, with a paltry 2% of borrowers saying it’s what led them to make their decision.
+Oh, and the next biggest influencer after these was positive online reviews, with a paltry 2% of borrowers saying it’s what led them to make their decision.

-So two out of 100 borrowers care what’s being said about a lender online.
+Put another way, two out of 100 borrowers care what’s being said about a mortgage lender online.
 I guess that’s good news for all the questionable lenders out there.

 Finally, yes finally, the best mortgage rate was cited as the primary reason to choose a given lender.
-And it also claimed 2% of responses, though fell below online reviews.
-Amazing.
+It also claimed 2% of responses, though it placed slightly below online reviews.
+Simply amazing.